How Effective is Your Onboarding Program?

 4. Identify areas for improvement and adjust accordingly

 There is always room for improvement.
 Whether that means adjusting the spend on onboarding or how you allocate it within the program.
-But Christine Marino, Click’s Chief Revenue Officer, explained the importance of adjusting your program for the sake of improving and simplifying the process:
+But Christine Marino, Click’s Transformation & Strategy Officer, explained the importance of adjusting your program for the sake of improving and simplifying the process:

 “This means successful onboarding is about keeping employees around, too.
 If you don’t buy how important onboarding is to long-term employee retention, consider this: 73% of organizations say the biggest reason they’re revamping their onboarding is not only to get new hires up to speed more quickly, but retain them as well.”